 Customers travelling from the above-mentioned six Chinese provinces and municipalities to Singapore must be sponsored by either a Singapore-based company or a Singapore government agency, which will file an application on behalf of the traveller for a SafeTravel Pass from the Singapore authorities.

-Residents of China, who are travelling under the RGL arrangement, are required to take a Covid-19 polymerase chain reaction (PCR) test within 72 hours before departing from Mainland China and obtain a certificate with a negative result.
+All travellers who are travelling under the RGL arrangement, are required to take a Covid-19 polymerase chain reaction (PCR) test within 72 hours before departing from Mainland China and obtain a certificate with a negative result.
 The test must be taken at one of the medical institutions designated by the relevant Chinese authorities for pre-departure Covid-19 testing.
 For more information on the list of designated medical institutions, please refer here.

 Customers travelling from Singapore to Mainland China